Student Outcomes Focused Governance

-- The percentage of Black boys and teens in 7th grade who achieve proficiency or higher on the 7th grade Determines studentsâ€™ progress toward graduation and college, career readiness in English language in math will increase from 23% in June 2019, to 45% in June 2024 and to 70% in June 2026 – essentially doubling over 3 years and reaching the targeted 70% in 5 years.
+- The percentage of Black boys and teens in 7th grade who achieve proficiency or higher on the 7th grade Determines studentsâ€™ progress toward graduation and college, career readiness in English language More in math will increase from 23% in June 2019, to 45% in June 2024 and to 70% in June 2026 – essentially doubling over 3 years and reaching the targeted 70% in 5 years.

-- The superintendent will not allow adult behaviors in central office, school buildings, or classrooms that are misaligned with district-wide vision, values, and anti-racism initiatives.
+- The Superintendent will not allow adult behaviors in central office, school buildings, or classrooms that are misaligned with district-wide vision, values, and anti-racism initiatives.

-- The superintendent will not allow the use of disciplinary actions as a substitute for culturally responsive behavioral and social emotional supports for students, with and without disabilities.
+- The Superintendent will not allow the use of disciplinary actions as a substitute for culturally responsive behavioral and social emotional supports for students, with and without disabilities.

 Student Outcomes Focused Governance Implementation

-Over the course of the next year, the School Board and Seattle Public Schools staff will be working to implement the shift to Student Outcomes Focused Governance.
+Over the course of the next year, the School Board and Seattle Public Schools More staff will be working to implement the shift to Student Outcomes Focused Governance.
 This will include board training sessions, community engagement, progress monitoring of the goals and guardrails, and substantive changes in board practices and policies.

 In June 2022, Board President Hersey created an Ad Hoc Governance Committee to develop a plan and timeline for the Board’s implementation of Student Outcomes Focused Governance (SOFG).
 Directors Hampson, Rankin, and Song Maritz served on the committee and conducted their work from July 1 to September 30, 2022.